What is IBS?

 - a feeling that the bowels aren't completely emptied after a bowel movement

 Often, one IBS symptom will occur more often than the others – either constipation (IBS-C), chronic diarrhoea (IBS-D) or alternating between the two (IBS-A).
-It’s important not to self-diagnose IBS because a number of other conditions, such as coeliac disease, ulcerative colitis, Crohn’s disease, inflammatory bowel disease, lactose intolerance and endometriosis, have similar symptoms.
+It’s important not to self-diagnose IBS because a number of other conditions, such as coeliac disease, ulcerative colitis, Crohn’s disease, inflammatory bowel disease and endometriosis, have similar symptoms.
 So to exclude other possible diagnoses, see a medical professional for a diagnosis.

 Treatment for IBS

-Unfortunately IBS cannot be cured with medication or special diets, instead it must be managed.
-There are various ways to manage IBS including:
+Unfortunately IBS cannot be cured with medication or special diets, instead, it must be managed.
+There are various ways to manage IBS including diet change, medication and therapeutics.

-Recently, a team from Monash University, led by Dr. Simone Peters, found that gut-directed hypnotherapy reduced the symptoms of IBS in 3 out of 4 patients by a staggering 80%!
-This is comparable to the low FODMAP diet, except you won't need to change your diet to see the effects.
-The study also found that a using a low FODMAP diet along with gut-directed hypnotherapy didn't actually increase the levels of symptom reduction.
+Recently, a team from Monash University, led by Dr. Simone Peters, found that gut-directed hypnotherapy reduced the symptoms of IBS in 3 out of 4 patients by a staggering 71%!
+This is comparable to the low FODMAP diet (a highly effective elimination diet), except you won't need to change your diet to see the effects.
+The study also found that using a low FODMAP diet along with gut-directed hypnotherapy didn't actually increase the levels of symptom reduction.
 You can find Dr. Peter's gut-directed hypnotherapy program in the Mindset app.